celogeek/go-comic-converter/README.md

 ## Dry run

-If you want to preview what will be set during the convertion without running the conversion, then you can use the `-dry` option.
+If you want to preview what will be set during the conversion without running the conversion, then you can use the `-dry` option.

 ```
 $ go-comic-converter -input ~/Downloads/mymanga.cbr -profile SR -auto -manga -limitmb 200 -dry